appl-team/appl/docs/setup.md

 └── main.py
 ```

-Starting from the directory containing the file calling `appl.init` (in this case, `main.py`), APPL will walk up the directory tree to find custom configurations.
-The configurations in the files closer to the file calling `appl.init` will have higher priority.
+Starting from the directory containing the file to be executed (in this case, `main.py`), APPL will walk up the directory tree to find custom configurations.
+The configurations in the files closer to the file will have higher priority.
+For the `.env` file, the search starts from the current working directory (`project` directory in this case).

 In this case, the configurations in `appl.yaml` will be loaded first, followed by the ones in `project/appl.yaml` with overriding the previous ones.
 The environment variables in `.env` will be loaded first, followed by the ones in `project/.env` with overriding the previous ones.